isabella232/BitHeroesS20/blog.md

 And that's it folks!
 In this tutorial, you learned how to make a Google Chrome extension that allows easy access to an Azure website to upload photos to receive basic, objective analysis on them.
 Great job!
 I'm proud of you!
+If you took a picture of me right now, learning about your completion of this tutorial, my happiness score would definitely be a whopping 1.

-Happy coding!
+Thanks for reading and happy coding!